 In the annual Slice True-Up Adjustment, BPA may make an interim allocation of New Expenses or New Credits for which categories do not exist on Table 2.
-If BPA makes such an interim allocation among the Cost Pools, it will do so based on the TRM cost allocation principles (see Section 2.1).
+If BPA makes such an interim allocation among the Cost Pools, it will do so based on the PRDM cost allocation principles (see Section 2.1).
 BPA will make a final decision on the allocation of New Expenses or New Credits among the Cost Pools in the next scheduled power rate 7(i) Process.
 If the cost allocation finally adopted in the 7(i) Process is different from the interim allocation implemented by BPA through the Slice True-Up Adjustment, the Slice customers will be compensated or charged based on their over-payment or under-payment, in either case with interest (at the rate specified in the Slice customer’s CHWM Contract) from the first calendar day of the Fiscal Year in which the True-Up Adjustment Charge containing the interim allocation was calculated to the due date of the bills containing payment(s) or credit(s) related to the final allocation.

 For forecast expenses or revenue credits allocated to either the Composite Cost Pool or the Slice Cost Pool that are not subject to the Slice True-Up, for purposes of all Slice True-Up Adjustment calculations the actual expenses and revenue credits allocable to such Cost Pools for each Fiscal Year will be deemed to be equal to the forecast of such expenses or revenue credits in the applicable 7(i) Process.
-The expenses and revenue credits that are not subject to true-up to actual expenses and revenue credits in the Slice True-Up Adjustment are designated on the Allocated Tiered Cost Table by gray-shaded cells under the column headings entitled “Actual Data.”
+The expenses and revenue credits that are not subject to true-up to actual expenses and revenue credits in the Slice True-Up Adjustment will be determined in each 7(i) Process.

-Slice True-Up Adjustment Charge
+Slice True-Up Charge

-BPA will provide Slice customers a preliminary estimate of the Slice True-Up Adjustment Charge before completion of BPA’s financial audit for each Fiscal Year.
-The Slice True-Up Adjustment Charge for each customer will be the sum of the Slice True-Up Adjustment Charge for the Composite Cost Pool and the Slice True-Up Adjustment Charge for the Slice Cost Pool calculated for each Slice customer.
-BPA will notify Slice customers of their Slice True-Up Adjustment Charge that is calculated after audited actual financial data are available.
-The Slice True-Up Adjustment Charge is included in customer bills in the month (or months) following notification.
+BPA will provide Slice customers a preliminary estimate of the Slice True-Up Charge before completion of BPA’s financial audit for each Fiscal Year.
+The Slice True-Up Charge for each customer will be the sum of the Composite Cost Pool True-Up Charge and the Slice Cost Pool True-Up Charge calculated for each Slice customer.
+BPA will notify Slice customers of their Slice True-Up Charge that is calculated after audited actual financial data are available.
+The Slice True-Up Charge are included in customer bills in the month (or months) following notification.

-The Slice True-Up Adjustment Charge for The Composite Cost Pool and the Slice True-Up Adjustment Charge for the Slice Cost Pool will be added together if both are negative or both are positive, and will be netted against each other if one adjustment is positive (adjustment is a charge) and the other adjustment is negative (adjustment is a credit).
-The result of this summing or netting, as applicable, will be the final Slice True-Up Adjustment Charge.
+The Composite Cost Pool True-Up Charge and the Slice Cost Pool True-Up will be added together if both are negative or both are positive, and will be netted against each other if one adjustment is positive (adjustment is a charge) and the other adjustment is negative (adjustment is a credit).
+The result of this summing or netting, as applicable, will be the final Slice True-Up Charge.

-The final Slice True-Up Adjustment Charge for each customer will be applied either as a one-month credit (if the adjustment is negative) or as a three-month charge (if the adjustment is positive) spread equally across the three months following the month the final Slice True-Up Adjustment Charge is determined by BPA.
+The final Slice True-Up Charge for each customer will be applied either as a one-month credit (if the adjustment is negative) or as a three-month charge (if the adjustment is positive) spread equally across the three months following the month the final Slice True-Up Charge is determined by BPA.
 Slice customers have the option to pay the entire charge in one month.

-Interest will be computed and added to the Slice True-Up Adjustment Charge for each Slice customer at the rate and for the period specified in the Slice customer’s CHWM Contract.
+Interest will be computed and added to the Slice True-Up Charge for each Slice customer at the rate and for the period specified in the Slice customer’s CHWM Contract.